sebastienserre/WPCasa-mail-alert/readme.txt

 = Do I need to remove something after de-activation and deletion of this plugin? =
 * I'm sorry you leave.
 The plugin is deleting all DB created by the plugin activation.
 You only have to manually delete the unsubscribe page.

-= Is the Bedrooms number a minimum in the search? =
-* Yes!

 == Upgrade Notice ==